 Water Charity funds will be used to purchase materials, including cement and rebar, attachment wire, and metal rods, as well as to pay for the work of the mason to create bricks and platforms for each latrine.

 The community will provide the water and sand used by the mason.
 Each household receiving a latrine will contribute the equivalent of $3 towards the mason’s fee.

 In addition, participating families will provide the labor to dig the pit latrine holes, obtain the soil for bricks and platforms, and provide water throughout the entire process.

 A care group model has been established in which about 10 volunteers are trained in hygiene and sanitation issues, including latrine maintenance.
 They will be responsible for passing on this information to the rest of the community.

-The overall program will eventually benefit more than 1,240 habitants in 403 households, and 300 students.
+The overall program will eventually benefit more than 1,240 habitats in 403 households and 300 students.